SEforALL-IEAP/AgCAP/README.md

 | Travel Times                   | GeoTIFF (.tif)     | World                                   | [Travel times to Airports, Ports, Capital, Cities, Railways](https://malariaatlas.org/project-resources/accessibility-to-healthcare/)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Generated by the auxiliary tool provided, starting from CSV files (one for each POI, having only 2 columns: X_COORD, Y_COORD).
 Based on https://malariaatlas.org/project-resources/accessibility-to-healthcare/                                                               |
 | Water Occurence                | GeoTIFF (.tif)     | World                                   | [JRC Global Surface Water (GSW)](https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_4_GlobalSurfaceWater)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | Google Earth Engine to download only the required variable and for the required geography [GEE CODE TO BE PROVIDED]                                                                                                                                                           |

+- Auxiliary scripts: auxiliary tools to manipulate input datasets are provided:
+    - `Rasterize RWI.ipynb`: Since Meta’s Relative Wealth Index data is in point vector format, this notebook is used to convert Relative Wealth Index data from point vector to raster format.
+    - `Clip_rasters_by_shape.py`: A Python utility for batch-clipping raster datasets.
+The script processes files within the active directory, cropping them to a user-defined vector mask via an interactive prompt.
+This pre-processing step significantly reduces the storage footprint and computational overhead of large-scale geospatial data.
+    - `Clip_rasters_by_shape.py`: A notebook for pre-processing of the SPAM raster data.
+This tool downscales the SMPA data from a 10 x 10 km resolution to a 100 x 100m resolution while keeping the data integrity and spatial distribution(no interpolation), an essential step to extrapolate settlement's crop production values correctly.
+    - `t_time` directory: it contains a tool that is used to calculate travel times from each settlement to different Points of Interests (POIs), such as airports, ports, etc.
+        - `Prepare_POIs_for_R_tool.py`: python code to pre-process POIs
+        - `R_tools.yml`: configuration file to install the virtual environment required to run the Accessibility mapping tool, which is written in R.
+        - `Accessibility_mapping_tool.ipynb`: notebook written in R that computes the accessibility maps, i.e. the travel time raster maps.
+The output GeoTIFF files should be saved in the `data/raw/t_time` directory

 - Save the raw input files into the sub-directories `data/raw/[data type]/input_file`

 ### 2) Running the <span style="color:#28a745; font-weight:bold;">Data Extraction Notebook</span> <br>